 The other members of the Centerstone of America, Inc.’s board include: David Guth, Linda L. Hobbs (Nashville, Ind.), Trish Lindler (Nashville, Tenn.), Joe Roche (Columbus, Ind.), and Jim Sweeten (Gallatin, Tenn.).

-Centerstone (www.centerstone.org), a not-for-profit organization, is the nation’s largest provider of community-based behavioral healthcare.
+Centerstone (www.centerstone.org), a nonprofit organization, is the nation’s largest provider of community-based behavioral healthcare.
 With a history that spans over fifty years, Centerstone provides a full range of behavioral health and related educational services to more than 69,000 individuals of all ages and their families annually.
 Children, adolescents, adults, seniors, and families all receive help from a multitude of different programs in more than 120 facilities and 150 partnership locations in Indiana and Tennessee.
 Centerstone is accredited by The Joint Commission in Indiana and the Commission on Accreditation of Rehabilitation Facilities (CARF) in Tennessee.
 For more information about Centerstone, please call toll free at 888-291-4357.